ganap/swasth-clinicans-helpApp/src/pages/topics/adding-a-psychotherapy-note.md

 ![](/img/p_notes_cal_p.png)

 ## Adding a Psychotherapy note through Notes and Billing tab:

 1. Select the client using the Switch client button.
 2. Navigate to Notes and Billing tab from Clients profile.
 3. Click on Notes.
 4. Select the appointment.
-5. Click on **Add Psychotherapy note** button on the left side of the Session(If progress notes is alreay added).
+5. Click on **Add Psychotherapy note** button on the left side of the Session (If progress notes is already added).
 6. Add the Progress note in the text box.
 7. Click **Submit.**